How It Works

 Under the hood

-start to serve.
+plug-in to ad serve.

 A charging session and a programmatic ad buy start simultaneously.
 The OCPP wire carries both.
+The log below is an illustrative trace, not a live production capture.

 [00:00.000]